 - Musty.
 If your furnace smells musty, you might have mold and mildew growing in your ductwork.
 We advise having your ductwork inspected and cleaned if necessary.

 Now that you are aware which furnace smells are normal and which ones aren’t, you’re well-equipped to take care of your new heating system.
 If you have concerns about a strange odor, our Moyer Total Indoor Comfort HVAC technicians can assist you.
 Contact us at 484-646-3363 to schedule your appointment now.
-We offer quality, affordable furnace repair in Kutztown and surrounding communities.
+We offer quality, affordable furnace repair in Kutztown and Breinigsville and surrounding communities.